 - Video content is very important, they’re more effective in grabbing people’s attention in the newsfeed and favour the algorithms much more.
 Perhaps you could film the department head explaining the available roles within their team?
 Or get one of your current employees to shoot a fun testimonial video about why they love working for the business.
 The more creative the better.

-- Don’t be afraid to use mages!
+- Don’t be afraid to use images!
 Graphics are important for social media posts, so ensure images are incorporated into your social media recruiting strategy.

 - The power of hashtags is real!